User login

 PASSCAL Facility

-PASSCAL and USArray Flexible Array equipment is available to any research or educational institution to use for research purposes within the guidelines of established policies.
-These policies provide that data collected with PASSCAL and/or USArray equipment be archived at the IRIS Data Management Center and that the data are openly available to the community.
-Instruments can be requested online using the PASSCAL Instrument Request Forms.
+GAGE and SAGE provide instrumentation for NSF granted and other funded researchers (either from other US government agencies or independently funded) who require the use of instrumentation, engineering, logistics, data archiving, training and field installations and other resources to make their observations.
+Equipment is available to any research or educational institution to use for research purposes within the guidelines of established policies.
+These policies provide that data collected with GAGE or SAGE equipment be archived by EarthScope and be made openly available to the entire community.
+SAGE Instruments can be requested online using the Instrument Request Forms while GAGE instruments are available using the Project Support Request form.

 Recent News